GMOD/Apollo/docs/TestScript.md

 13.1.4) Test that you can delete an annotation from the Details menu.

-13.1.5) Check that when selecting a Gene that the GO tab appears.

-13.1.5.1) Check that you can add three GO Annotations for the gene.

-13.1.5.2) Check that you can edit a GO Annotation.

-13.1.5.3) Check that you can delete a GO Annotation.
+13.2) Set Defaults First in Admin: Create Canned Comments, Canned Keys, Canned Values, Suggested Names, and Statuses for certain organisms and feature types.
+Verify add, edit, and delete for each.

+13.3.1) Details: Name, Symbol, DBXRefs / PubMed IDs, Alias, and Status.
+For a gene verify that Suggested Names show up and that multiple aliases can be added and changed from 1 to 2 and 2 to 1.

+13.3.2) Details: Name, Symbol, DBXRefs / PubMed IDs, Alias, and Status.
+Verify that same thing for the transcript on the gene, and the other main feature types (e.,g,.
+Terminator, non-coding RNA, Pseudogene).

+13.3.3) Test with GO, Gene Product, and Provenance.
+Should be able to edit, delete, and add.
+Both ECO and default evidence should be available.

+13.3.4) Test with DbXref, Comment, and Attributes.
+Should be able to edit, delete, and add.
+Both ECO and default evidence should be available.
+Verify that the defaults are there from earlier step and respect organism and feature type boundaries.

+13.3.5) Verify that the right-clicking GFF3 matches the annotations just added.
+Verify that you can export the GFF3 (you will need that for later).

+13.3.6) Verify that "GO" and "ID" work appropriate.

+13.3.7) Right-clicking this feature, should show this.

+13.3.8) Clicking on "Show Visible" and "Show All" should also work.

-13.1.5.4) Check that you can filter GO Annotations by clicking the checkbox at the top.
+13.3.9) Check that you can filter GO Annotations by clicking the checkbox at the top.

 13.2) Tracks